daytonaio/content/guides/20240823_how_to_setup_postgresql_playground_in_daytona.md

 ---
-title: 'How to Setup PostgreSQL Playground in Daytona.'
+title: "How to Setup PostgreSQL Playground in Daytona."
 description:
-  'Learn how to create a PostgreSQL playground in Daytona and interact with it hands-on in your favorite IDE terminal'
+  "Learn how to create a PostgreSQL playground in Daytona and interact with it hands-on in your favorite IDE terminal"
 date: 2024-08-23
-author: 'Jeffrey Whewhetu'
+author: "Jeffrey Whewhetu"
-tags: ['Daytona', 'PostgreSQL', 'dev container']
+tags: ["Daytona", "PostgreSQL", "dev container"]
 ---

 # How to Setup PostgreSQL Playground in Daytona